-A Leave of Absence (LOA) is an approved specified period of time in which a student is excused from rotations, didactics, or thesis research, and may return without reapplication to the BCMB Program.
+A Leave of Absence (LOA) is an approved specified period of time in which a student is excused from rotations, didactics, or thesis research, and may return without reapplication to the Master of Science Program in Clinical Epidemiology and Health Services Research Program.
 A student may request and be granted a LOA from the Associate Dean of Academic Affairs.
-The LOA form must be approved by the program and Associate Dean prior to granting the LOA.
+The LOA form, must be approved by the program and Associate Dean prior to granting the LOA.
 The form can be found https://gradschool.weill.cornell.edu/student-experience/student-forms.

-Students who do not return to full-time status at the end of an approved leave, and who have not applied for and been approved for extension of their leave of absence status, will be considered to have withdrawn from the BCMB Program.
+Students who do not return to full-time status at the end of an approved leave, and who have not applied for and been approved for extension of their leave of absence status, will be considered to have withdrawn from the Master of Science Program in Clinical Epidemiology and Health Services Research Program.